- 1 What Is Portugal Famous For ?

 Piri Piri Chicken

 Piri-Piri Chicken – frango assado in Portuguese – is one of the most famous dishes in Portugal.
-It’s especially popular in the Algarve region, and its origins are from Central America – home the chilli – and southern Africa.
+It’s especially popular in the Algarve region, and its origins are from Central America – home of the chilli – and southern Africa.
 The dish – chicken in a garlicky spicy sauce with a variable amount of chilli – was enormously popular in the former colony of Mozambique, and so it also proved in Portugal.
 The word piri-piri originally comes from the Swahili word pilipili, meaning ‘pepper’